-At the end of February or in early March, look in the east after dark.
-You will probably see Regulus, the brightest star in the constellation Leo, rather close to the eastern horizon.
+In March, look in the east after dark.
+You’ll probably see Regulus, the brightest star in the constellation Leo, rather close to the eastern horizon.
 Then the bright stars Castor and Pollux in constellation Gemini will catch your eye higher up in the eastern sky.

 As the months pass, the Beehive will climb higher in the evening sky.
 It disappears from the western evening sky in late June, and returns to the eastern morning sky, starting around late August.